 As an expert cosmetic eyelid surgeon, Dr. Kronowitz expertly removes bags under eyes using cosmetic eye surgery.
-No only does he perform under eye bag surgery, but also an eye lift by removing excess skin from the upper eyelids and lower eyelids.
+Not only does he perform under eye bag surgery, but also an eye lift by removing excess skin from the upper eyelids and lower eyelids.
 Dr. Kronowitz performs eye lift surgery that makes patient's look natural and they are thrilled after eyebag surgery and eye lift surgery, they feel like they have regained their youth!
 He also combines eyelid surgery with other face surgery, cosmetic breast surgery, or cosmetic body surgery.
 Price $4080.* Includes Upper and Lower Eyelids

 Eyelid surgery, called blepharoplasty, is a surgical procedure to improve the appearance of the eyelids.
 Surgery can be performed on either the upper and lower lids, or both.
 Whether you want to improve your appearance or are experiencing functional problems with your eyelids, eyelid surgery can rejuvenate the area surrounding your eyes.

 Specifically, eyelid surgery can treat:

 In general, good candidates for eyelid surgery include:

 Remember that the eyelids are part of the face.
 The appearance of a drooping upper lid may also be due to relaxation of the forehead skin and eyebrow.
 Sometimes a drooping eyelid is caused by stretching of one of the upper eyelid muscles, the levator.
 Dr. Kronowitz will evaluate your anatomy thoroughly to determine the causes of your eyelid appearance, and what procedures might best remedy them.

 During your consultation be prepared to discuss:

 Dr. Kronowitz will also: